wloszynskiszymon/pokedex-app/README.md

   Instantly see and navigate to similar Pokémon cards from the details view.

 - **Edit Pokémon Stats**
   Edit selected statistics (HP, types, subtypes, supertype) for any Pokémon.
 Changes are stored in local storage and reflected in the UI.
+If local edited data does not fit filter requirements (but for original api data it does) the pokemon is excluded from the query.
+If the filter fits the requirements app replaces original data with edited data.

 - **Material UI Design**
   Clean, modern, and fully responsive interface using Angular Material components.